Nursing agency: United States

+In-Home Care Agency North Carolina, offer a personalized approach to ensuring the comfort and well-being of individuals who may need assistance due to illness, recovery, or age-related challenges.
+Here’s an in-depth look at the benefits and insights of choosing these agencies for your home health care needs.

 The recent expansion of nursing work in America has led to the increased employment of foreign-born nurses, which account for one-third of the growth of the nursing labor market from 2001 to 2008 and 16 percent of the total U.S. nursing workforce by 2008.
 International recruiting can be costly for hospitals and, to save money, agencies are contracted and paid flat fee for each nurse employed.
 The bulk of recruited nurses come from the Philippines and Canada.

 Singapore

 In Singapore, the nursing registry is controlled by Singapore Nursing Board who categorized the nurses into Registered Nurse and Enrolled Nurse.